jnyfah/jnyfah.github.io/_posts/HazardvsEbr.md

 > total: 2 atomic writes + 2 atomic reads + 1 fence

-So EBR actually does *one more* atomic read, and yet it wins.
-The instruction count isn't the whole story.
+So EBR actually does one more atomic read, and yet it wins.
+The instruction count alone clearly doesn't explain the result.

-The difference is what those operations mean.
-HP's reload-and-compare is a *conditional* check, if the buffer changed under you between the publish and the reload, you have to bail out and retry the whole protection sequence.
-That's a control dependency on the steal path so every thief has to publish, fence, then read back and branch on the result, and occasionally loop while EBR's reads have no such dependency.
+The most visible difference in this deque is that HP has a validate-after-publish step: after publishing the buffer pointer, the thief has to reload buffer and check that it still matches, potentially retrying if a resize raced with the publication.
+EBR has no equivalent pointer-validation step, once the thread pins an epoch, it can load the buffer directly.

+My current belief is that this extra reload/compare/retry path is what makes HP slower in this workload, but I have not yet confirmed that with hardware-counter profiling.
+So treat this as an explanation of the likely cause, not a formal proof.😏

 So for Phanes: __EBR__.
 Cheaper on the steal path, free on the owner path, and it actually reclaims memory.